italoalmeida0/macos-fix-path-pro/README.md

 ## 🧨 Rollback Anytime

-Every time you apply, a `.zshrc.backup.YYYYMMDDHHMMSS` is saved.
+Every time you apply, a `.zshrc.backup.XXXXXXXX` is saved.

 Also adds a handy shell function:
 ```bash